Lung Cancer & Other Thoracic and Related Cancers

 The biggest recent breakthroughs in treating advanced lung cancer have come from molecularly profiling an individual's cancer and directing that patient to the most promising treatment – often within clinical trials – as soon as possible.

 Our lung cancer team profiles every patient's lung cancer for an ever-expanding list of molecular abnormalities.
 When coupled with our unparalleled access to new treatments through clinical trials, results can sometimes be amazing.

-Recently, one such trial has generated a lot of attention in the news:
+One of the first such trials generated a lot of attention in the news:

 Read a recent story posted on Denver's 7News website about a new drug regimen for one specific subtype of lung cancer.

 In another 7News story, a drug combination therapy shows promising results for a patient with the EGFR lung cancer mutation.

 Go to this Colorado Public Radio page to find a "Colorado Matters" interview with UCH lung cancer specialist Ross Camidge, MD, director of the Thoracic Oncology Clinical Program.

 Following these exciting results, many other molecularly preselected trials have been developed trying to produce the same kind of results in other patients with lung cancer--those whose cancers may be driven by other specific molecular changes that need to be tested for.
 A few years ago, the University of Colorado also became the lead site for the national Lung Cancer Mutation Consortium, a collaboration of 14 of the nation’s elite lung cancer programs.
 The consortium really helped to establish molecular testing across the country, looking initially for ten different molecular abnormalities in lung cancer and pairing them with specific experimental treatments.